kuegi/defichain_maxi/ocean-client/README.md

 ### LogLevel

 the parameter for the loglevel decides which messages are send to the notifications channel and which to the logs channel.
-Everything below the defined log-leve goes to log-channel. log-level and above goes to notifications.
+Everything below the defined log-level goes to log-channel. log-level and above goes to notifications.

 f.e. if log-level is on `info` all info, warn and error messages go to notifications, verbose messages will go to logs.